Why I refuse to photograph on train tracks | Photofocus

 What about abandoned tracks?

-I distinctly remember last summer when I was finishing up a senior photoshoot, the client saw a set of abandoned train tracks with an abandoned train car around where we were standing.
+I distinctly remember a few summers ago when I was finishing up a senior photoshoot, the client saw a set of abandoned train tracks with an abandoned train car around where we were standing.
 The mom asked for some shots around the train car, or with it in the background.

 I said no.